-- Requirements for Out-of-State: Applies to counselors who have earned a degree from a university based outside of California, please see Out of State Applications »
+For counselors who have earned a degree from a university based outside of California, please see Out of State Applications »

-- Next, counselors will apply to the BBS to register as a Professional Clinical Counselor Intern (PCCI) to earn their 3,000 supervised hours over a minimum of two years and a maximum of six years.
+Supervision Hours: Next, counselors will apply to the BBS to register as an Associate Professional Clinical Counselor (APCC).
+An APCC must obtain 3,000 supervised hours over a minimum of two years and a maximum of six years.
 Applicants will have one year, from the date of their letter of deficiencies, to complete any education deficiencies outlined by the BBS.
-All education requirements must be completed before the intern number can be assigned.
+All education requirements must be completed before the associate number can be assigned.

-- The LPCC Law & Ethics Exam is taken in the first year of being an associate and is repeated until it is passed.
+Examinations: The LPCC Law & Ethics Exam is taken in the first year of being an associate and is repeated until it is passed.
 The National Clinical Mental Health Counselor Exam is taken when all supervised hours are complete.
-An exam must be attempted at least once a year until all have been passed.

 Continuing Education: Once the LPCC license as be obtained a counselor is required to complete 36 continuing education (CE) hours every two years before their renewal period.